 Hi friends!
-Earlier this week I revealed our fall front porch on Instagram stories, but wanted to share more photos and tips here on the blog!
+Earlier this week I revealed our fall porch with cinderella pumpkins on Instagram stories, but wanted to share more photos and tips here on the blog.
 Our whole family had fun with this project, as we went on a few shopping trips to collect pumpkins, then enjoyed washing and prepping them in the backyard–and spraying one another with the hose 😉 A fall front porch doesn’t have to be expensive or fancy.
 Assorted pumpkins, a few seasonal plants, and pretty porch basics are all you need!
-I’ll be sharing where I purchased my cinderella pumpkins, and a few styling tips for a cozy fall porch.
+I’ll be sharing where I purchased my pumpkins, and a few styling tips for a colorful and cozy fall porch.

 This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no additional cost to you!
 This helps support my blog and allows me to continue creating.
 For my policies, click HERE.